TheSethRose/CrewAI-Llama-Search/README.md

 ## Development

-- Environment variables are managed through Pydantic Settings
+- Environment variables support both Ollama and OpenAI
 - Agent and task configurations are loaded from YAML files
-- The project uses a modular structure for easy expansion
+- Simple, modular structure for easy customization
 - Configuration files are gitignored by default

 ## Customization

-1. Modify agent behaviors in `config/agents.yaml`
+1. Modify agent behaviors in `agents.yaml`
-2. Define new tasks in `config/tasks.yaml`
+2. Define new tasks in `tasks.yaml`
-3. Add tools to tasks as needed
+3. Add custom tools to your agents
 4. Extend the base agent class in `agents.py`
 5. Customize crew behavior in `crew.py`